eburlingame/feedforward.js/README.md

 # feedforward.js

-An implementation of a feed-forward neural network with a backpropigation training algorithm in JavaScript.
+An implementation of a feed-forward neural network with a backpropagation training algorithm in JavaScript.

 Includes scripts to convert NMIST handwriting digit data to JSON, and a small HTML demo of the network using a pretrained network.